Growing to Learn, Learning to Grow

 ‘Learning Logs’ support parents in engaging in their child’s topic learning.
 These are wide-ranging, home-learning activities that run alongside our classroom work, linking home and school learning.
 Learning Logs for each class can be accessed via the class teachers.

-Alongside these topics, children gain knowledge and skills in Religious Education, Personal, Social, Health, Economic and Citizenship Education, Computing, Physical Education, Grammar, Phonics, Reading, Spelling and Mathematics discretely, but links are made to our thematic curriculum where appropriate.
+Alongside these topics, children gain knowledge and skills in Personal, Social, Health, Economic and Citizenship Education, Computing, Physical Education, Grammar, Phonics, Reading, Spelling and Mathematics discretely, but links are made to our thematic curriculum where appropriate.

 To support children's reading, we use a number of reading schemes (Bugs Club, Songbirds, Big Cat, Oxford Reading Tree and Read, write Inc Phonics) in order to give a balanced and interesting selection of books that embed a love of reading at an early age.
 Alongside this, we are lucky to have a well-stocked library with a wide selection of fiction and non-fiction books, poetry, children's newspapers and iPads on which children can read a selection of e-books.

 In order to further support our children's development of early reading and writing, we use the Department for Education phonics scheme, 'Letters and Sounds' to deliver daily phonics lessons in the Foundation Stage and Key Stage 1.